-During the inspection, the firm brought to our attention that it had identified, through its independence monitoring activities, two instances across two issuers3 in which the firm or its personnel appeared to have impaired the firm's independence because it may not have complied with Rule 2-01(c) of Regulation S-X related to maintaining independence.
+During the inspection, the firm brought to our attention that it had identified, through its independence monitoring activities, seven instances across four issuers3 in which the firm or its personnel appeared to have impaired the firm's independence because it may not have complied with Rule 2-01(b) and Rule 2-01(c) of Regulation S-X related to maintaining independence.
+Approximately 57% of these instances of potential non-compliance involved associated firms.

 While we have not evaluated the underlying reasons for the instances of potential non-compliance, the number, large or small, of firm-identified instances of potential non-compliance may be reflective of the size of the firm, including any associated firms; the design and effectiveness of the firm's independence monitoring activities; and the size and/or complexity of the issuers it audits, including the number of affiliates of those issuers.
-Therefore, we caution against making any comparison of firm-identified instances of potential non-compliance across firms.
+Therefore, we caution against making any comparison of these firm-identified instances of potential non-compliance across firms.